Aller au contenu

 • International reputation

-• Consistent manufacturing quality
+• Consistent quality

-• Wide range of models
+• Wide model range

 Weaknesses:

-• You partly pay for the brand name
+• You partly pay for the logo

-• Less style renewal than Izac
+• Less style refresh than Izac

 Best for: classic, formal weddings.

-6. Father & Sons — The Accessible Dandy
+6. Father & Sons — the accessible dandy

 Strengths:

-• Original, bold style
+• Original, confident style

 • Good cut quality